meshery/meshery/CONTRIBUTING.md

    `git push origin <my-changes>`
 1. Open a pull request (in your web browser) against our main repo: https://github.com/meshery/meshery.

+_Alternatively, LiveReload is available as an option during development: with jekyll serve --livereload no more manual page refresh.

-**Note:** Alternatively , this command can be used `bundle exec jekyll serve --drafts --livereload --incremental --config _config_dev.yml` where  it live reloads the webpage and since it builds the website first  and then runs it being on Jekyll, it may take a little time.
+`bundle exec jekyll serve --drafts --livereload --incremental --config _config_dev.yml`

 ## <a name="contributing-meshery">Meshery Contribution Flow</a>